matherealize/looplot/README.md

-# loopR: A R package for creating nested loop plots
+# loopR: An R package for creating nested loop plots

 Generate nested loop plots to display results from controlled experiments and statistical simulation studies.
 Implements the visualisation presented in